 03Trench and Bedding

 Start by opening the trench.
 Be careful once the trench is open and follow all safety measures to protect workers inside and outside the trench.
-Remove all loose dirt at the trench bottom and grade the trench bottom so the pipe could be installed over a smooth surface.
+Remove all loose dirt at the trench bottom and grade the trench bottom so the pipe will be installed over a smooth surface.

-Sometimes you will need to place a bedding material to provide additional support to the sewer pipe, to reduce the possibility of ‘sag’ after the trench has been backfilled.
+Sometimes you will need to place a bedding material to provide additional support to the sewer pipe, to reduce the possibility of "sag" after the trench has been backfilled.

 04Lay the Pipe

 Once the select portion of trench has been prepared, lay the sewer pipe in the trench.
 It is recommended to start at the lower end of the pipe run, up to the higher elevation.
-If the sewer pipe has a bell end; the bell end must be placed on the uphill side of the pipe run, reducing the possibility of leakage.
+If the sewer pipe has a bell end, the bell end must be placed on the uphill side of the pipe run, reducing the possibility of leakage.

-Remember, before applying glue to the sewer PVC pipes; you must apply purple PVC primer.
+Remember, before applying glue to the sewer PVC pipes, you must apply purple PVC primer.
 Purple PVC primer chemically cleans the PVC surface, so the glue acts properly.
 Insert the male end of the pipe into the female end and twist a little bit.

 It is probable that the last portion of the run will need just a fraction of a pipe.
 Be aware that you will also need additional fittings to complete the installation.
-Once the pipe has been installed completely, check for any pipe that could be disconnected, broken or not installed properly.
+Once the pipe has been installed completely, check for any pipe that could be disconnected, broken, or not installed properly.